-Section II describes EEC priorities for EE Plans from previous years which the Council views as continued key priority areas for the 2026 Annual EE Plan.
-These maintain, update, or build upon the priority strategies that were developed for the 2024-2026 Three Year Plan and 2024 and 2025 Annual EE Plans.
+For the 2026 Annual Energy Efficiency Plan ("2026 Plan" or "the Plan"), the Council has revisited its approach for conveying its priorities with an understanding that many of them are baseline expectations.
+Section II describes the Council's EEC priorities for EE Plans from previous years which the Council views as continued key priority areas for the 2026 Plan.
+These priorities represent the core, Council-driven focus areas for the 2026 Plan.
+Annual EE Plan.
+These maintain, update, or build upon the priorities and priority strategies that were developed for the 2024-2026 Three Year Plan and 2024 and 2025 Annual EE-Plans.
 These priorities direct the Company to:

-- Comply with Least Cost Procurement (LCP) Standards

-- Support the Goals of the Act on Climate3
+- Support the Mandates of the Act on Climate3 - Set ambitious energy savings goals - Increase participation in underserved communities - Conduct targeted workforce development

-- Incorporate stakeholder input

-- Ensure an effective and efficient Plan development and review process

-- Set ambitious energy savings goals

-- Increase participation in underserved communities

-- Conduct targeted workforce development